pietro-foini/ISI-WFP/Complete/Analysis Data Sources/FORECASTING UNIVARIATE/README.md

 <img src="./images/val_k_fold_sklearn.gif" width="700">

 N.B. these time-series examples doesn't have the test part that which has already been previously excluded!
+For the MLP, CNN and CNN-LSTM models an own validation approach is provided unlike the others.